For retakers who refuse to spend $3,000 twice.

 Set your exam date, daily goals, and rest days.

 The scheduler prioritizes your weakest subjects and builds a plan around your life.
 It adjusts as you improve so you're always working on what matters most.
+Most MBE supplements don't include a study scheduler.
+The full courses do, but they charge $2,000+ for the privilege.
+BarReps builds a plan around your weak subjects and your life for $69.99/month.

 Subject Outlines

-Concise, MBE-focused outlines for all seven subjects.
+Concise, plain-English outlines across all 11 UBE subjects.

 Evidence Outline — Hearsay